 How to grill pork tenderloin:

 Make sure to check the internal temperature.
 The pork should be at 145.
-Let it rest before slicing into it!
+Let it rest for 5-10 minutes before slicing into it!

 20-30 minutes on the grill and you’ve got a delicious meal that everyone will love!